Palazzo Gondi was built by Giuliano Gondi the Elder in 1489, on a project by Giuliano da Sangallo.

 The silent and majestic courtyard attracts attention for the richness and value of its sculptural decorations, which contrast with the sobriety of the facade.
 It is considered one of the most beautiful courtyards of Renaissance Florence.

-The courtyard of the Palazzo Gondi is traditional: Sangallo followed the Florentine style by using arches on columns rather than what was his normal preference, the motif with arches and piers present in other buildings in Naples.
+The courtyard of Palazzo Gondi is traditional: Sangallo in fact followed the Florentine style using arches on columns rather than what was his normal preference, the arches and piers motif present in his other buildings in Naples.
 The element that distinguishes it from other Florentine courtyards is also the use of an external staircase.

 The Noble Floor

 The main floor is characterized by a large living room with a coffered ceiling.
 Note the monumental fireplace, made of strong stone, designed by Giuliano da Sangallo and surmounted by two large statues, Hercules and Samson, who, like Numi Tutelari, protect the door and windows of the building.